azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 > [!NOTE]
 > **Operational Calibration & Testing**
 >
 > These detection rules are architected for **logical correctness** and **high-fidelity signal extraction**.
-Validation was performed in an isolated **ADX-Docker** environment to ensure attack-truth and logic integrity.
+Validation was performed in an isolated **ADX-Docker** environment to ensure attack-truth and logic integrity using Empire threat telemetry & Atomic Red-Team.
 >
 > Please note:
 > * **Baselines:** Final noise tuning and allow-listing require specific tenant telemetry and administrative context.